AI Search Visibility for Local Businesses: 7-Step Guide

 The Shift in Local Discovery

 Traditionally, local business discovery followed a pattern: Google search, Maps result, website visit, phone call or visit.
-AI search adds a new layer at the top of this funnel.
+AI search for local businesses adds a new layer at the top of this funnel — and it's one that traditional local SEO cannot address alone.

 Increasingly, consumers are asking AI assistants first: